oisinresearch/nfs5d/README.md

-Since I only got this to compile about half an hour ago, all I have managed to get it to do is show the divisibility actually does work (e.g. try getting the resultant of the A*x + B with the RSA-155 polynomial, it will be divisible by primes in the factor base0), but no relations for RSA-155 as of yet.
+Since I only got this to compile about half an hour ago, all I have managed to get it to do is show the divisibility actually does work (e.g. try getting the resultant of the A*x + B with the RSA-155 polynomial, it will be divisible by primes in the factor base), but no relations for RSA-155 as of yet.

 Of course this might change if the program parameters can be optimized.